 Caddy Joe LaCava gives Couples the yardage – 166 yards – just slightly off of what the CBS graphic says.
 Couples pulls his Lynx 7-iron and goes for the pin.
 With a 3-shot lead, that’s a mistake.
 One Freddy acknowledged after the round.

 I didn’t want to (go straight at the flag),” he said later, “but there’s this thing in my brain that just shoved the ball over there.”

 Couples’ ball flew right at the flag but came up short.
 On the broadcast, announcer Verne Lundquist was in silent shock.

 Miraculously, the ball didn’t roll back into the water.
 But for over a minute, no one watching at home knew that the ball had stayed up.
 Veteran broadcaster Ken Venturi, then in his 35th year covering the Masters, said he’d never seen a ball stop there before.

 So why did it stop?
 The thunderstorms from Saturday left the usually-slick embankment wet and muddy.
-The ball hit and trickled down the hill only about a foot.
+As a result, the ball hit and trickled down the hill only about a foot.

 Couples called it “the biggest break, probably, in my life.”

 But he wasn’t in the clear yet.
 The next shot was difficult and one that no players had practiced.
 But cool as always, Couples chipped the ball to within 18 inches and escaped with par.